Search turns to recovery for American woman whose husband says she fell overboard in Bahamas, officials say

 Search and rescue teams have now moved to a recovery operation, according to Cook.

+After struggling to reach investigators, Hamlett is racing to get an emergency passport to fly to the Bahamas.
+The daughter, Karli Aylesworth, has hired an attorney.

+Both women said they want a thorough investigation into the circumstances surrounding the incident.

-In a statement, Karli Aylesworth, Lynette Hooker’s daughter said, “I have been privy to very little information.
+In a statement, Aylesworth said, “I have been privy to very little information.
 My sole concern is to find out what happened to my mother and make sure a full and complete investigation is performed into her disappearance.”

+As time passes, the 28-year-old daughter said her optimism for her mother’s safe return is waning.

+“The more time that goes on, the more I disbelieve that she will come back alive.
+I don’t think that you can tread water for that long,” she said.
+“But I hope maybe she’s on a little island somewhere.”

+“She loves exploring,” Aylesworth said of her mother, adding, “They’ve always wanted to sail the Bahamas and so now they finally did it.”

+The couple posts regularly on social media, including Instagram, as “the sailing hookers,” offering updates on boat repairs, sailing trips, island explorations and life at sea.

-The US State Department told CNN they were “aware of reports regarding a missing American near Elbow Cay” and “are working with Bahamian authorities to provide assistance,” an agency spokesperson said.
+The US State Department told CNN it is “aware of reports regarding a missing American near Elbow Cay” and is “working with Bahamian authorities to provide assistance,” according to an agency spokesperson.

 The State Department advises travelers to exercise increased caution in the Bahamas, which is listed under a level 2 travel advisory.
 “Boating is not well regulated.
 Injuries and deaths have occurred,” it said in the March 2025 advisory.